sivakumar-sivaprakasam/SparkLab/README.md

 Let's apply some basic transformation on an RDD.
 In the below example, we're just multiplying each element by 2 and then calling action `foreach` on it.

 Remember RDD transformations are lazy (i.e., execution takes place only when an Action is called on it).
-You can check the browser to see effect
+You can check in the browser to see effect

 ```
 scala> var r2 = r.map(x => x * 2)